oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-exploring-traffic-splits.md

 Of course all the time we've been doing this the requests have still been serviced, even if a small number have been failing.

-#### Stopping the load generator
+Once you've finished looking at the split we need to stop the load generator

-  26. In the OCI cloud shell where you are running the load balancer stop the generator using Control-C
+  7. In the OCI cloud shell where you are running the load balancer stop the generator using Control-C

-### It's failed, but what if it had worked ?
+### Step 2g: It's failed, but what if it had worked ?

 If it had worked then you would gradually adjust the traffic split, over time sending more traffic to the new deployment.
 Once it was taking all of the load then you could remove the deployment for the old version, and the associated service.